rl1987/trickster.dev/tricksterblog/content/post/self-defending-js-code-and-debugger-traps.md

 The injected code is somewhat obfuscated, but we have a small snippet here and can get an idea of what happens here.
-The obfuscator injected a code that performs a classical anti-debugging trick - invoking `debugger` JS statement many times.
-This will disrupt an attempt to step through the code one line at a time like in web browser dev tools panel and may even crash the entire browser.
+The obfuscator injected a code that performs a classical anti-debugging trick - invoking `debugger` JS statement periodically.
+This will disrupt an attempt to step through the code one line at a time like in web browser dev tools panel and may even crash the entire browser on a debugging attempt.

 None of the above techniques are silver bullets against reverse engineer looking to work out what exactly a malware sample does or how to defeat security